bickart/SugarCRM6_To_SugarCRM7/README.md

 * Edit View Customizations
   * Javascript files are included in the metadata for the view
-  * The field status has a display param javascript onchange logic.
-When the status changes:
+  * The field *status* has a javascript onchange function that does the following:
       * Display a custom `YAHOO.SUGAR.MessageBox`
       * When the YES button is pressed, make an Ajax call to the server